umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

     | return e;                 Return statements
 ```

 The parser already supports these constructs.
 You may look at types inside `./include/parser.ts`.
-Here are some hints for what needs to be updated `./src/interpreter.ts`:
+Here are some hints for what needs to be updated in `./src/interpreter.ts`:

 - Add a new type of `RuntimeValue` to support functions/closures
   - Define an `interface` with the values you might think you'd need